Jordi Fabregat: Club career

 Born in Tortosa, Tarragona, Catalonia, Fabregat made his senior debuts with CD Tortosa, aged only 16, in the regional leagues.
 After appearing with Terrassa FC in Segunda División B, he joined Hércules CF in the 1982 summer.

 With the Valencian he was promoted to La Liga in the 1983–84 campaign, appearing in 33 matches and scoring two goals.
 He made his top flight debut on 2 September 1984, starting in a 1–0 away win against Real Zaragoza.

 In the 1986 summer, after falling down the pecking order, Fabregat moved to Córdoba CF also in the third level.
 After appearing regularly for the Andalusians he signed for Segunda División club Xerez CD in the following year, and appeared regularly during his four-year spell.

 In 1991 Fabregat joined Yeclano CF in the third division.
-He eventually retired with CD San Fernando in 1994, playing his last season in Tercera División.
+He subsequently represented Tercera División sides CD San Fernando and Tortosa, and played his last season with Xerez in division three before retiring in 1995.